SEO for Real Estate

-Anyone in real estate understands one of the main reasons that home buyers and home sellers use the internet in the real estate sales process is to search for listings.
-The process of having real estate listings, from other brokers displayed on an agents site is through the implementation of IDX.
-Most people working on real estate website marketing will already have IDX in place, but is it implemented best for IDX purposes?
+Anyone in real estate understands that one of the main reasons home buyers and sellers use the Internet in real estate sales is to search for listings.
+Most of the browsing on your website will be on real estate listings.
+Real estate listings from other brokers are displayed on an agent’s site through the implementation of IDX or a VOW, with IDX being the dominant option.

 Backlinks from Authoritative Real Estate Websites